 - Add the chicken stock, tomatoes, and the remaining salt and bring to a boil.
 Reduce heat to low and simmer.
-Partially cover the pot with a lid, and allow chili to simmer for up to an hour.
+Partially cover the pot with a lid, and allow chili to simmer for 30 minutes.

-- Add white beans and continue to let the chili simmer until desired thickness is achieved, the broth with reduce more over time so this could take up to another hour.
-The flavors will develop over time as well.
+- Add white beans and continue to let the chili simmer until desired thickness is achieved.

-- Once done, garnish with light sour cream, cilantro, green onion, and some grated part-skim mozzarella!
+- Once done, garnish with plain Greek yogurt, cilantro, green onion, and some grated part-skim mozzarella if you prefer!